rickstaa/stable-gym/stable_gym/envs/mujoco/swimmer_cost/README.md

 The rest of the environment is the same as the original Swimmer environment.
 Below, the modified cost is described.
 For more information about the environment (e.g. observation space, action space, episode termination, etc.), please refer to the [gymnasium library](https://gymnasium.farama.org/environments/mujoco/swimmer/).

+## Observation space

+The original observation space of the [Swimmer-v4](https://gymnasium.farama.org/environments/mujoco/swimmer) environment contains all eight motors' angles, velocities and torques.
+In this modified version, the observation space has been extended to add three additional observations:

+*   $r$: The velocity reference signal that needs to be tracked.
+*   $r_{error}$: The difference between the current and reference velocities.
+*   $v_{x}$: The Swimmers's forward velocity.

+These observations **optional** and can be excluded from the observation space by setting the `exclude_reference_from_observation`, `exclude_reference_error_from_observation` and `exclude_x_velocity_from_observation` environment arguments to `True`.

 ## Cost function

 The cost function of this environment is designed in such a way that it tries to minimize the error between the Swimmer's forward velocity and a reference value.
 The cost function is defined as: